 “That’s tough because you don’t go through as part of a cohesive class, so we only really have each other along that time,” Burkard-Mandel says.

 A typical MD/PhD track is to enroll in the first two years of medical school and take the first part of the board exams before transitioning into the doctoral program, taking coursework, completing research and writing a thesis.
 The final phase is transitioning back to medical school to complete the last two years, made up of clinical rotations.

 “It is a weird transition through all of those phases, and the only people who have gone through that are MD/PhD classmates,” Burkard-Mandel says.

 Laychock says she is impressed by Burkard-Mandel and the other students who have been very “organized and efficient” throughout the process of starting a local APSA chapter.

 “It was a well-done proposal, and I am not surprised they funded it because it looked like it was done by people who were mature and could handle it,” she says.

 “Lauren is very good at this.
 She’s gotten a National Research Service Award, which is a F30 fellowship from the National Institutes of Health,” Laychock says.
 “She got that on the first time through, which is almost unheard of.”

-Burkard-Mandel is currently working on her doctoral degree in the immunology department at Roswell Park Cancer Institute.
+Burkard-Mandel is currently working on her doctoral degree in the immunology department at Roswell Park Comprehensive Cancer Center.